DataWraith/notelog/README.md

 # Notelog

-**Status**: This is a prototype of a personal tool.
-Use at your own risk.

-Notelog is a command-line tool that you can use to record notes as you think of them -- thoughts, todos, insights, accomplishments, etc. It includes a *Model Context Protocol* (MCP) server for use by AI assistants.
+Notelog is a command-line tool that you can use to record notes as you think of them -- thoughts, todos, insights, accomplishments, etc. It includes a *Model Context Protocol* (MCP) server for use by AI assistants as primary mode of interaction.

-Notes are stored in a local directory as Markdown files with YAML frontmatter, organized by year and month.

 ## Installation